szymondziedziel/BashTomato/README.md

 - works with device/ emulator immediately after script started, no code compilation
 - Bash is present on most unix-like systems, so no additional configurations and dependencies needed

+## Unfortunately

+It uses `adb shell uiautomator dump` to get window's hierarchy, so it causes that BashTomato is not able to:

+- touch on screen keyboard
+- inspect webview's content

 ## How to use it

 - clone repository to your local machine